Board & Staff

 Stephanie AlmanProgram Associate

-Stephanie is Executive Assistant to Terri and the Tory Burch Foundation.
-Most recently, she was assistant to Maryam Montague of Peacock Pavilions, a boutique hotel in Marrakech.
-She has also served as the Sustainability Strategist of Beacon Hill Academy in Nuwara Eliya, Sri Lanka, a nonprofit school educating young adults in professional and personal development, and the English language.
+Stephanie is the program associate for the Tory Burch Foundation.
+Most recently, she was an assistant to Maryam Montague of Peacock Pavilions, a boutique hotel in Marrakech.
+Stephanie has also served as the Sustainability Strategist of Beacon Hill Academy in Nuwara Eliya, Sri Lanka, a nonprofit school educating young adults in professional and personal development and the English language.
 Stephanie graduated from the University of Florida.